Genuine multipartite entanglement detection with imperfect measurements: concept and experiment: Abstract

 \section{Abstract}

 Standard procedures for entanglement detection assume that experimenters can exactly implement specific quantum measurements.
-Here, we depart from such idealizations and investigate, in both theory and experiment, the detection of genuine multipartite entanglement using measurements that are subject to small imperfections.
-We show how to correct well-known examples of multipartite entanglement witnesses to account for measurement imperfection, thereby excluding the possibility of false positives.
-We proceed with a tabletop four-partite photonic experiment and demonstrate first how a small amount of alignment error can undermine the conclusions drawn from uncorrected entanglement witnesses, and then the conclusions of the corrected data analysis.
-Furthermore, as our approach is tailored for a quantum device that is trusted but not flawlessly controlled, we show its advantages in terms of noise resilience as compared to device-independent models.
-Our work contributes to verifying quantum properties of multipartite systems when taking into account knowledge of imperfections in the verification devices.
+Here, we depart from such idealizations and investigate, in both theory and experiment, the detection of genuine multipartite entanglement when measurements are subject to small imperfections.
+For arbitrary qubits number $n$, we construct multipartite entanglement witnesses where the detrimental influence of the imperfection is independent of $n$.
+In a tabletop four-partite photonic experiment we demonstrate first how a small amount of alignment error can undermine the conclusions drawn from standard entanglement witnesses, and then perform the correction analysis.
+Furthermore, since we consider quantum devices that are trusted but not perfectly controlled, we showcase advantages in terms of noise resilience as compared to device-independent models.